TelePreview: A User-Friendly Teleoperation System with Virtual Arm Assistance for Enhanced Effectiveness: Introduction

-Building upon this core design, our modular framework (Figure \ref{fig: framework}) addresses key challenges in human-robot motion mapping through the seamless integration of multiple components.
-Our system architecture utilizes IMU-based motion capture systems and mocap gloves to estimate wrist (Section~\ref{sec: Wrist Pose Estimation}) and hand poses (Section~\ref{subsec: Hand-Joint-Acquisition}).
-We use the SMPL-X standard (Section~\ref{sec: SMPL-X as a Unified Interface}) to bridge all modules together, enabling flexible integration while maintaining system cohesion.
-These inputs are mapped to the robotic hand using our joint-to-joint retargeting approach (Section~\ref{subsec: Joint-to-Joint-Retargeting}) and non-collision retargeting module (Section~\ref{sec: Non-Collision Retargeting}).
-We design each module to be independent yet interoperable, enabling flexible system configuration while maintaining robust performance.

-We present the major contributions of TelePhantom to advance the field of teleoperation: \begin{itemize}
+We present the significant contributions of TelePreview to advance teleoperation:

-\item \textbf{Low-Cost System:} We introduce an economical yet high-performance teleoperation system that integrates inertial motion capture technology and mocap gloves, with a total hardware cost under \$1,000, making it affordable for research.

-\item \textbf{Interactive Visual Assistance:} We develop a visualization interface that enables users to preview intended actions before execution, enhancing teleoperation precision and accessibility for both novice and experienced users during complex tasks.
+\begin{itemize} \item \textbf{Interactive Visual Assistance:} We develop a visualization interface that enables users to preview intended actions before execution, enhancing teleoperation precision and accessibility for both new and experienced users during complex tasks. \item \textbf{Low-Cost System:} We introduce an economical yet high-performance teleoperation solution that integrates inertial motion capture technology and mocap gloves at a total hardware cost of under \$1,000, making it affordable for research. \item \textbf{Easy Adaptation to New Hardware:} We design our approach so that migrating to different input or output devices requires adjusting only a small set of physically interpretable parameters, ensuring robust adaptation across diverse hardware setups. \end{itemize}

-\item \textbf{Versatile Modules:} We design a modular assisted teleoperation pipeline that bridges various input devices with different robot end-effectors through joint-to-joint mapping and non-collision retargeting.
-This cross-platform design enables the versatile module to be integrated with diverse input methods and robots, making it a flexible solution for various manipulation scenarios.